 Some scholars suggested the date of origin for the Emerald Tablet to be around 3000 BC, when the Phoenicians settled on the Syrian coast.
 Phrases from the tablet, including references to the One Mind, the One Thing, and the correspondences between the Above and the Below, were discovered in many Egyptian papyrii, such as Papyrus of Ani and the Book of the Dead (1500 BC), the Berlin Papyrus (2000 BC), and other scrolls dating between 1000 and 300 BC.”

-Skeptics that use the current interpretations and understandings of the Rosetta Stone to challenge the antiquity and credibility of Joseph Smith’s translation of the Book of Abraham would do well to realize that narratives and facsimiles within the Rosetta Stone appear to have evolved from much more ancients texts that paint a much broader narrative.
+Skeptics that use the current interpretations and understandings of the Rosetta Stone to challenge the antiquity and credibility of Joseph Smith’s translation of the Book of Abraham would do well to realize that narratives and facsimiles within the Rosetta Stone appear to have evolved from much more ancients texts that paint a much broader narrative from much more ancient texts.

 After constructing this post up to this point, I have since gone back and read a little further in the Emerald Tablet.